cadadr/configuration/Readme.markdown

 initialise the system.
 It should not cause any problems to re-run this command after fixing a failure that interrupts it running in order to complete installation.
 Make sure an internet connection is available.
-This recipe should be run by a bootstrap user that can sudo.
-Do not run this recipe as the superuser, it'll use sudo to run commands that needs such privileges.

 This recipe, among other things, will create a user `g` with uid 1993 and a group of similar identifiers, and assing the user certain groups.